techcultivation/docs/Founding CCT - bylaws and name.md

 ### § 2 Conditions of non-profit status

 As an entity incorporated in Germany, we have to adhere to German tax laws - and tax laws are what determine non-profit status.
 Most important in this is § 52 Abgabenordnung (https://dejure.org/gesetze/AO/52.html), which lists all activities that are accepted as being of benefit to the public.
-While there is currently a discussion to widen these categories to include, for example, political action, as of now non-profits have to adhere to these categories: only entitities pursueing the goals listed in § 52 AO can apply for non-profit status.
+While there is currently a discussion to widen these categories to include, for example, political action, as of now non-profits have to adhere to these categories: only entitities pursuing the goals listed in § 52 AO can apply for non-profit status.
 Also, ALL major activities of an entity have to fall in these categories.
 Commercial side activities are possible (and resulting profits are taxed normally), but the non-profit core work must always dominate.

 ### § 3 Meeting the requirements for non-profit status